archernar/cuu/README.md

-groupadduser                         -a -t      Add user/userlist to group groupcreate                          -a -t      Create group in profile groupdelete                          -a -u -t   Delete group from profile by group name groupremoveallusers                  -a         Remove all groups atttach to user groupremoveuser                      -a         Remove user from group by group name
+groupadduser                         -a -t      Add user/userlist to group groupcreate                          -a -t      Create group in profile groupdelete                          -a -u -t   Delete group from profile by group name grouplist                            -a         List groups in profile grouplistusers                       -a         List users in group groupremoveallusers                  -a         Remove all groups atttach to user groupremoveuser                      -a         Remove user from group by group name groupsforuser                        -a         List groups attached to user

+Role Commands
+roleslist                            -a         List Roles

 VPC Commands
 vpccreate                            -a -r      Create a Two Subnet VPC